The Term “First Lady”

 The American public has also been fascinated with the First Ladies as trendsetters in style, fashion, entertaining, and home design.
 After Frances Folsom Cleveland married President Cleveland in June 1886, women imitated her hairstyle and advertisers used her image to sell products.
 Mamie Eisenhower was named by the Dress Institute as one of the 12 Best Dressed Women in America in 1952.
 She was lauded for her use of color coordination and matching accessories, which then began to be imitated across the country.
 Jackie Kennedy worked to historically preserve the White House and her special tours of the House were televised.
 She was also considered extremely fashionable and her style is still imitated today.
 Nancy Reagan was known for her signature color red, which appeared in the White House China service and in her wardrobe.

 Inaugural gowns have been a popular fascination spanning the centuries and many are held preserved in the Smithsonian.
 What a First Lady wore to inauguration often set the tone for that social season in Washington even going back to the 19th century.
 Over time, the interest in First Ladies has gone beyond the traditionally feminine roles of fashion and home, to include their educational background and what they are reading.
-The three most recent First Ladies have all had master's degrees, and their reading lists, whether officially released on the White House website or gathered by avid fans, are extremely popular.

 As the personification of American power, the President of the United States and his family face continual scrutiny and criticism.
 First Ladies have been criticized for doing too much and for not doing enough.
 Some have been praised for their looks or fashion, and others have been less kindly treated.
 Each woman has had to make her own rules and define her own role without the guidance or limitations of the Constitution.
 As it has in the past, this role will continue to change and adapt -- someday, there may even be a “First Gentleman.”